 Known as Canada’s Global Business School™, the Schulich School of Business is ranked among the world’s leading business schools by a number of global surveys.
-Both the Schulich BBA (Bachelor of Business Administration) and iBBA (International Bachelor of Business Administration) offer the best undergraduate business education that Canada has to offer.
+The Schulich BBA (Bachelor of Business Administration) offers the best undergraduate business education that Canada has to offer.

 What Makes Schulich Unique?

-- Direct entry from high school into our four-year BBA or iBBA program
+- Direct entry from high school into our four-year BBA program

 - Small class sizes (25–55 students)

 - Exchange and short-term, study abroad opportunities integrated within your four-year degree

 - Strong connections with Schulich alumni, and opportunities for mentorship

 - Dedicated Centre for Career Design that offers a winning formula for a successful career

 The Schulich Advantage